Zapkid/DCentralLab-Selenium-Python-Demo/infra_improvements.md

 HTTPStatusCodes.py - can use `from http import HTTPStatus` or `import http.client` instead of manually entering status codes.

 ---

-Don't use contains in locators:
+Refrain from using `contains` in locators:

 GOT_IT_BUTTON = (By.XPATH, "//*[contains(text(),'Got it')]")\
 CONFIRM_BUTTON = (By.XPATH, "//span[contains(text(),'Confirm')]")

 ---

 Instead of passing the text & locator separately, consider passing just 1 object containing these attributes & destruct it:

 def is_confirm_button_exist(self):